 A more developed understanding of the world allows you, the citizen, to choose and advocate better public policies on the local, national, and global levels.
 It allows you, the person, to approach problems from other viewpoints and develop different solutions that others may not see.

-The Political Science program seeks to help you achieve the following learning outcomes over the course of your studies:
+The Political Science and International Relations program seeks to help you achieve the following learning outcomes over the course of your studies:

 - Understand political processes and institutions at the local, national, regional, and global levels;